 As far as the Redditch to Ashchurch and Stratford and Midland Junction Railways are concerned, they are almost certainly gone forever.
 The trackbed of the former has been too heavily developed, especially in the Evesham and Redditch areas to render it impossible to re-open it as a through route (a few short sections might be possible to re-open, but they are probably of no real practical use).
 The trackbed of the latter is perhaps not so heavily developed, but the Stratford Southern Relief Road would seem to render a connection to Stratford station extremely difficult if not impossible, and without this, I don't think there would be much point in re-opening this line.

 More positively, the recent redoubling of parts of the Cotswold Line should go some way to increasing traffic and reducing the knock-on effects of late-running trains.
 It perhaps says much about the line that the work went ahead, despite the economic situation at the time, so I don't think we should criticise the fact too much that the line from Oxford to Worcester wasn't completely redoubled.
-However, I do think that the remaining single line sections need to be redoubled, especially with the long awaited Worcester(shire) Parkway station finally under construction and if the proposals to re-open the line from Stratford to Honeybourne are serious, and I have not heard anything to say that this is not possible.
+However, I do think that the remaining single-line sections need to be redoubled, especially with the long-awaited Worcester(shire) Parkway station finally opened and if the proposals to re-open the line from Stratford to Honeybourne are serious, and I have not heard anything to say that this is not possible.
 As of 2016, it is looking more positive that at least some of the line between Evesham and Worcester will be redoubled, but there are no firm plans.
 I suspect that the biggest hurdle to redoubling the line west of Evesham will be installing a second platform at Pershore, as the original one has been developed on since it was taken out of use.